-At the same time, specially equipped Google Street View cars are using mobile sensors to measure air pollution on over a thousand miles of London roadways, taking readings approximately every 30 metres.
-This new network of air quality sensors is the most advanced system of its kind, anywhere in the world, and a model for cities around the globe.
+Together, these measurements will paint a clearer picture of air quality across the city.
+This new deployment of air quality sensors is the most advanced system of its kind and a model for cities around the globe.
 This project will create a picture over the course of a year, identifying pollution ‘hotspots’ that the existing network of fixed monitors cannot currently capture.

-Breathe London will collect millions of data points at locations across Greater London on nitrogen oxides, carbon dioxide, small particles (PM₁₀, PM₂.₅, PM₁ and ultrafine), painting a richer and more accurate picture of air quality with a much higher degree of resolution and integrity.
+Breathe London will collect millions of data points at locations across Greater London on nitrogen oxides, carbon dioxide, small particles (PM₁₀, PM₂.₅, PM₁ and ultrafine), painting a richer and more complete picture of air quality with a much higher degree of spatial resolution.

 Breathe London is a year-long, multi partner project funded by C40 cities and The Children’s Investment Fund Foundation, managed by Environmental Defense Fund Europe registered charity (charity number 1164661).